nickyfoto/lcpy/README.md

 ## Features

-- Generate testing files for testing using pytest.
+- Generate testing files for test locally using pytest.

 ## Modules